Experimentation

 var ErrMissingPrefix = errors.New("only keys with AKIA or ASIA prefixes are supported")

-var ErrUnsupportedKey = errors.New("old-format keys (created before ~early 2019) are unsupported")
+var ErrUnsupportedKey = errors.New("old-format keys (created before 29 march 2019) are unsupported")

 func getAccessKeyInfo(accessKeyId string) (string, error) {